sriyaguttikonda/merging-research-journey/experiments/00_mergekit_setup.md

 ### Caveat
 Small factual error in merged output suggests merging can disturb specific details.
 Not catastrophic on this example but worth tracking in future evaluations.
+## Week 6 Task 2: Weight ratio comparison

+### Setup
+- Three merge ratios tested: 0.7/0.3, 0.5/0.5, 0.3/0.7 (FLAN/fine-tune)
+- Same test input as Task 1 (EU-Japan trade news paragraph)
+- Compared against pure FLAN and pure fine-tune baselines

+### Prediction
+Higher FLAN weight → more terse, FLAN-like outputs Higher fine-tune weight → more detailed, fine-tune-like outputs Expected smooth gradient between the two extremes

+### Result
+The prediction was partially wrong.
+All three merged ratios produced similar multi-sentence summaries with critics/supporters structure - none showed clearly "more FLAN-like" or "more fine-tune-like" behavior.

+The fine-tune's behavioral signature appears even at 0.3 weight.

+### Failure modes observed
+- 0.7/0.3 and 0.5/0.5: dropped "tariffs on" - factual error
+- 0.3/0.7: produced a stutter ("90 percent tariffs on more than 90 percent")
+- Pure models had no such errors

+### Interpretation
+- Linear merging does not produce smooth behavioral gradients
+- Fine-tune influence is disproportionately strong relative to its weight
+- Merging can introduce new failure modes not present in either input
+- This empirically demonstrates the interference problem that TIES, DARE, and other methods are designed to address